 Bali would effortlessly make it into any traveller’s bucket list, but only a few know that Bali is just a tiny little part of over seventeen thousand breathtaking Islands in Indonesia.
-Known to be the largest island nation in the world, Indonesia’s fame generally derives from the tourist Island Bali which is famous for its stunning beaches, extreme water sports, jungle landscapes and hippie-vibes.
-Apart from few known cities like Bali and Jakarta, there are countless untouched islands scattered across Indo-Oceania.
+Known to be the largest island nation in the world, Indonesia’s fame generally derives from the tourist Island Bali which is famous for its stunning beaches, extreme water sports, jungle landscapes and hippie vibes.
+Apart from a few known cities like Bali and Jakarta, there are countless untouched islands scattered across Indo-Oceania.

 From the serene island of Lombok on the east of Bali to Komodo – the home of the Komodo dragon, Indonesia offers a variety of relatively cheap yet extraordinary experiences for travellers.
 Let’s look at the best places to visit in Indonesia for your next holiday.

 - 1 Bali

 - 3 Raja Ampat Islands